 This divided attention test requires a person to count out loud a set of numbers in reverse order.
 For example, the person is instructed to count starting with 56 and ending with 28.
 This divides the person’s attention because they have to remember what number to start with, count backwards correctly, and remember what number to stop on.
 Anything other than 100% perfection will be viewed as a sign of intoxication.

 This test requires a person to recite a portion of the alphabet.
-For example, the person is instructed to start with a specific letter, D, and stop at a specific letter, T. This divides the person’s attention because they have to remember the specific letter to start with, say the letters in sequence, and remember the letter to stop with.
+The person is instructed to start with a specific letter, such as D, and stop at a specific letter, such as T. This divides the person’s attention because they have to remember the specific letter to start with, say the letters in sequence, and remember the letter to stop with.
 Anything less than 100% perfection will be viewed as a sign of intoxication.
 It is also used to determine if a person is slurring their words.

 Stationary Balance (i.e. Rhomberg)